The Google Pixel 9, the Pixel 9 Pro Fold and everything announced at the Made by Google event

 Both come with a year's subscription to the Google One AI Premium Plan which lets you access all of the tricks Gemini can do — after the free trial, you'll need to pay $20 monthly (the plan also comes with 2TB of storage).

 The Pixel 9 Pro starts at $999 and the Pixel 9 Pro XL starts at $1,099.
 Both come in the same four colors: Obsidian, Porcelain, Hazel and Rose Quartz, and include a promised seven years of security and features updates.
-Like everything announced at the event, the phones are now open to preorders.
+Like everything announced at the event, the phones are now open to pre-orders and will be on store shelves August 22.

 Google Pixel 9 Pro XL